stefanvanberkum/gcnn-cut-selector/README.md

   here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html (we used Anaconda).
 - Create a virtual environment with all required packages by running the following
   command: ```conda env create -f environment.yml```
+- For benchmarking, download the MIPLIB 2010 benchmark set from: http://miplib2010.zib.de/.
+    - Alternatively, one can download any other benchmarking set (e.g., MIPLIB 2017), as long as it contains instances that
+      SCIP can read.
+For a list of file types, see: https://www.scipopt.org/doc/html/group__FILEREADERS.php.
+    - Save the instances under ```path_to_code/data/benchmarking```, where ```path_to_code``` denotes the path to the project's directory.
 - You can open and edit the code in any editor, we used the PyCharm IDE: https://www.jetbrains.com/pycharm/.

 ## Usage